RediSearch/RediSearch/docs/commands/ft.dropindex.md

 drop operation that, if set, deletes the actual document hashes.

-By default, FT.DROPINDEX does not delete the document hashes associated with the index.
-Adding the `DD` option deletes the hashes as well.
+By default, FT.DROPINDEX does not delete the documents associated with the index.
+Adding the `DD` option deletes the documents as well.
 If an index creation is still running (`FT.CREATE` is running asynchronously), only the document hashes that have already been indexed are deleted.
 The document hashes left to be indexed remain in the database.
 To check the completion of the indexing, use `FT.INFO`.